GreptimeTeam/docs/docs/v0.7/en/user-guide/operations/region-migration.md

 ## Figure out the region distribution of the table.
-We need to first query the region distribution of the table, i.e., find out on which Datanode the Regions in the table are located.
+You need to first query the region distribution of the table, i.e., find out on which Datanode the Regions in the table are located.

 ```sql
 select b.peer_id as datanode_id,